AnyChart/docs.anychart.com/Dashboards/Standalones.md

 {sample}Standalones\_04{sample}

 There are more standalone elements you can use.
 Let's try a Label element and add some description text.
-Also you can use {api:anychart.standalones.grids.linear}a linear standalone grid{api} in the chart.
+Also you can use {api:anychart.standalones.grids#linear}a linear standalone grid{api} in the chart.

 ```
 // set chart width